Rear brake shoes change on Austin Mini

 Op 02

-On a Mini manual, engage 1st gear.
+On a Mini with manual gearbox, engage 1st gear.

 Op 03